h0oq/hugo-debug-bar/README.md

     position = "bottom" # either "bottom" or "top" (default position is "top")
 ```

-However, you'll have to style it from scratch.

 ## Hugo modules

 This part can be tricky, and it depends on your current usage.